athoune/Bundler/README.rst

   bundler "someFolder/*.png"

 You should use `pngcrush`_ or `optipng`_ for a perfect optimisation.

-Bundler builds a pig PNG file, a cute CSS file and an ugly HTML test file.
+Bundler builds a big PNG file, a cute CSS file and an ugly HTML test file.

 .. _`PIL`: http://www.pythonware.com/products/pil/
 .. _`pngcrush`: http://pmt.sourceforge.net/pngcrush/